HomeVisionXL Object Tracking Plugin

 You can click on a line in the graph to get more details about the value of the tracked entity at that point.

-As the rain graph on the bottom of that image shows, a single graph can show multiple traces.
+As the temperature graph on the bottom of the image shows, a single graph can show multiple traces.
 This way a number of similar entities can be combined in a single graph, making it very easy to compare the values at any point in time.
-For example, you could show the temperature of several rooms in the house in a single graph.
+But as the graph also shows, with multiple traces of similar entities there is a risk that some traces overlap.
+To make it easier to see a specific trace, you can click on the associated label.
+This will bring the selected trace to the front.
+You can also hide individual traces by Control-clicking on the trace label.
+Simply click on the label to make the trace visible again.

 • x: X-10 module